Departments of Physics and Computer Science

 Ph.D., Cornell University, Physics, 1980

 My research involves using computer simulations to understand a wide variety of systems, particularly near phase transitions.
-At present I am working on modeling three dimensional melting of colloid suspensions, network analysis of the U.S. patent citation database, and models relevant to neuroscience.
+At present I am working on modeling three dimensional melting of colloid suspensions, network analysis of the U.S. patent citation database, asset exchange models ( watch my Tedx talk), lattice models of earthquakes, and models relevant to neuroscience.

 Previous research has included simulations of the glass transition, granular matter, diffusion in porous media, lattice models of lipid bilayers, quantum Monte Carlo simulations of disordered superconductors, and two dimensional melting.
 Funding for much of this research has come from the Petroleum Research Fund (PRF) of the American Chemical Society.
 Currently, the colloid research is funded by PRF.

 I have been working on a project originally funded by an NSF grant to improve the teaching of thermodynamics, statistical mechanics, and statistical physics at the undergraduate level.
 Harvey Gould and I edited the December 1999 theme issue of the American Journal of Physics on these topics.
 We also started a new series of Gordon Conferences on Physics Education and Research and co-chaired the first one on statistical and thermal physics in June 2000.
 Later conferences in this series have been on quantum mechanics(2002), classical mechanics and nonlinear dynamics(2004), electrodynamics(2006), computational physics(2008), experimental physics(2010), astrophysics(2012), and biological physics(2014).
-The next conference is in 2016.
+The next conference in 2016 is on general relativity and gravitational waves and in 2018 it will be on energy.
 Currently, I continue to write Java and Python programs and curricular material for computational and statistical and thermal physics, and our text Statistical and Thermal Physics With Computer Applications, was published by Princeton University Press in 2010.
-Our open source physics (OSP) Java programs can be found at comPADRE along with other simulations done by our collaborators in the OSP project.
+Our open source physics (OSP) Java programs can be found at comPADRE along with other simulations written by our collaborators in the OSP project.

 Preprints on Physics Archive